Overview of SOLAS Chapter III

 - SART / AIS-SART: tested, batteries in date

-- Lifeboat/rescue boat: engine starts, release gear and falls inspected
+- Lifeboat/rescue boat: engine starts, release gear and falls inspected, equipment inventory complete

 - Fire extinguishers, fixed systems and detectors: serviced and tagged